alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-circus-endangered-research-animals.markdown

 You need to apply for an ITAHC at least 10 days before travelling.

 s1.
-Complete an [application form](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/487419/form-exa31.pdf) and and send it to [Centre for International Trade - Carlisle](/government/organisations/animal-and-plant-health-agency/about/access-and-opening#specialist-service-centres-ssc).
+Complete an [application form](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/487419/form-exa31.pdf) and send it to [Centre for International Trade - Carlisle](/government/organisations/animal-and-plant-health-agency/about/access-and-opening#specialist-service-centres-ssc).
 You must include details of a nominated OV with your application. s2.
 APHA sends the health certificate to your OV to complete. s3.
 Your OV visits you and certifies the health certificate.
 They’ll give you the ‘consignor confirmation form’.
 You must send this to APHA at least 48 hours before you travel to confirm that all animals in the health certificate are travelling.

 ##Export endangered animals